Christian Arroyo Player Props: Red Sox vs. Twins

-On Tuesday, Christian Arroyo (.200 on-base percentage in past 10 games, 67 points below season-long percentage) and the Boston Red Sox face the Minnesota Twins, whose starting pitcher will be Bailey Ober.
-First pitch is at 7:40 PM ET.
+Christian Arroyo -- with a slugging percentage of .500 in his past 10 games, including six extra-base hits -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Sonny Gray on the hill, on June 21 at 7:40 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Twins.
+He reached base in all five of his plate appearances (5-for-5 with a double, a home run and four RBI) in his last game against the Twins.

 Christian Arroyo Game Info & Props vs. the Twins